2009 Paris–Roubaix: Race summary

-A group of eleven riders formed the early breakaway, but was caught again with still about 60 kilometres to go.
+A group of 11 riders formed the early breakaway, but it was caught again with still about 60 kilometres to go.
 Six riders then eventually broke away from the rest of the peloton: Tom Boonen, Juan Antonio Flecha, Leif Hoste, Thor Hushovd, Filippo Pozzato and Johan Van Summeren.

-At Carrefour de l'arbre, about 15 kilometres from the finish, Flecha crashed and took Hoste with him in his fall.
+At Carrefour de l'Arbre, about 15 kilometres from the finish, Flecha crashed and took Hoste with him in his fall.
 Van Summeren and Pozzato were held back which allowed Boonen and Hushovd to break away.
 However, just a few hundred metres further, Hushovd also crashed and Boonen continued on his own.
 Pozzato came to within 10 seconds but never managed to close the gap, allowing Boonen to win.
+Nearly all of the riders featured in the top ten endured at least a minor crash.

-During the race an official motorcycle crashed into the supporting crowd injuring sixteen people, four seriously.
+During the race an official motorcycle crashed into the crowd injuring 16 people, four seriously.
 Three of the injured were flown by helicopter to hospitals in northern France.